seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 Yes, this document is very dry.

+## Use Engineering Judgement

-None of these points on style are hard and fast.
-They overlap and sometimes trade off.
+**None of these points on style are hard and fast.** They overlap and sometimes trade off.
 Ultimately, code needs to serve an end, and sometimes that requires compromising on principles.

 # The Underlying Philosophy